Agricultural waste

 You must check and keep proof that anyone that you pass your waste to is authorised to take it.
 If you do not check and keep proof of this you could be held responsible if your waste is disposed of illegally, for example by fly-tipping.

-You can check your environmental regulator's database of registered carriers, brokers and professional collectors of waste.
+You can check your environmental regulator's database of registered transporters/carriers, brokers and professional collectors of waste.

 For more information see our guidance Duty of Care – Who can deal with your waste?

 Make sure that you only pass your waste to someone who is authorised to take it.
-Anyone who recycles, treats, stores, reprocesses or disposes of your waste must have:
+Anyone who recycles, treats, stores, reprocesses or disposes of your waste must have an appropriate:

-- a waste management licence or pollution prevention and control (PPC) permit
+- waste management licence or pollution prevention and control (PPC) permit, or a registered exemption, in Northern Ireland,

 Use our Waste site directories to find licensed recycling and waste disposal sites in your area.